kwaldenphd/python-structured-data/README.md

 [Click here](https://colab.research.google.com/drive/18YBJg-hvbohdMlfhLVU1TZBHho-YRYqF?usp=sharing) to access this lab procedure as a Jupyter Notebook.

-## Lecture & Live Coding

 ## Key Concepts

-[Click here]() for a full list of key concepts and definitions from this lab.
+[Click here](https://github.com/kwaldenphd/python-structured-data/blob/draft/key-concepts.md) for a full list of key concepts and definitions from this lab.

 ## Lab Notebook Template